 In connection with the Acquisition, the Company assumed the Hearsay Social, Inc. 2019 Equity Incentive Plan (the "Hearsay Plan"), including all outstanding restricted stock units ("RSUs") held by continuing Hearsay employees.
 These assumed awards were converted into approximately 2.1 million RSUs to receive shares of the Company's common stock at the effective time of the Acquisition and are generally subject to their original terms and conditions under the Hearsay Plan.
 The Hearsay Plan allows for the issuance of up to approximately 6.0 million shares of the Company's common stock.
 Under the Hearsay Plan, the Company may grant stock options with an exercise price that is no less than the fair market value on the date of grant, restricted stock, RSUs, and other stock-based awards to the Company's employees.
 Equity awards granted under the Hearsay Plan following the Acquisition are expected to be on similar terms and consistent with similar grants made pursuant the Company's 2016 Equity Incentive Plan.
-Awards canceled and forfeited and shares withheld to satisfy tax withholding obligations become further available for future issuance under the Hearsay Plan is 3,565,676.
+Awards canceled and forfeited and shares withheld to satisfy tax withholding obligations become further available for future issuance under the Hearsay Plan.
+As of January 31, 2025, the number of shares available for future award under the Hearsay Plan is 3,565,676.